 4. Residuary Bequest

-As the name suggests, Beneficiaries of this sort of gift receive the residue of the Estate (what's left over after everything else has been paid out).
+As the name suggests, Beneficiaries of a Residuary Bequest receive the residue of the Estate (what's left over after everything else has been paid out).
 So the amount that they receive is often determined by how much debt the deceased had and how much has been left in the other bequests.
 These bequests are often the first to be lost if the Estate is smaller than was originally thought.

-Regardless of the type of bequest, there's a lot that will need to be done before inheritance is distributed, such as obtaining the Grant of Probate, calculating and paying any Inheritance Tax, Income Tax and Capital Gains Tax due, and settling any other outstanding debts on the Estate.
+Regardless of the type of bequest, there's a lot that will need to be done before inheritance is distributed.
+This includes obtaining the Grant of Probate, calculating and paying any Inheritance Tax, Income Tax and Capital Gains Tax due, and settling any other outstanding debts on the Estate.

 In many Probate cases it might also be necessary to sell Estate assets, such as shares or property before money can be distributed to Beneficiaries.
-Sometimes it's possible for interim payments to be made to Beneficiaries before the Estate administration is complete, but this is not always possible.
+Sometimes it's possible for interim payments to be made to Beneficiaries before the Estate administration is complete, but not always.

 It's difficult to say precisely how long it will take to obtain a Grant of Probate and complete the Estate administration process.
 Every Estate is different, and complications can arise that cause delays.

-With our Probate Complete Service, we take full responsibility for obtaining the Grant of Probate, completing all of the Inheritance Tax, Income Tax and Capital Gains Tax paperwork and dealing with HM Revenue & Customs.
+With our Probate Complete Service, we can take care of all the legal, tax and administrative work that Probate entails.
+We take full responsibility for obtaining the Grant of Probate, completing all of the Inheritance Tax, Income Tax and Capital Gains Tax paperwork and dealing with HM Revenue & Customs.
 We will also arrange the sale or transfer of assets and contact all of the Beneficiaries on your behalf.
-Our fixed fee would be paid for with funds from the Estate.

 If you have lost a loved one, and you need help with the Probate process, call our Probate Advisory team for free initial advice and guidance.
 We can arrange for one of our experienced Probate Consultants* to meet you at your home or workplace to discuss the Estate of your loved one in more detail, and to provide you with a fixed fee quote for dealing with Probate from start to finish.